 The researchers also pointed out that there is “little indication” on whether the reductions of the tissue swelling and the differences between the treatment types were “clinically meaningful.”

-Given the different types of trials included, the number of trials and total number of subjects, and statistical method of evaluating the data, it is likely that the outcome of lymphatic drainage massage may vary among different patients.
+Given the different types of trials included, the number of trials and total number of subjects, and statistical method of evaluating the data, it is likely that the outcome of lymphatic drainage massage may vary among different people.

 Lymphedema and breast cancer

-Lymphedema is the increased buildup of lymphatic fluid in the body due to the rate of accumulation of the fluid being higher than the rate of fluid removal.
-It does not happen overnight.
-This gradual process could take years to develop into a chronic disease.
+For some people, lymphemdema and breast cancer go hand-in-hand.
 Sometimes lymphoceles could develop, which are a collection of lymph fluids that are not surrounded by a cellular lining.
 This is often caused by surgery related to cancer and gynecological health issues.

 In most developed countries, about 8% to 21% of breast cancer patients would likely get lymphedema on one of their arms after getting treated, depending on the type of study examined.
 In the U.K., the prevalence is about 1 out of 5,129 patients in the South West and 1 out of 2,763 patients in the West Midlands.